Last Updated November 24, 2020

 Submarine Trials and Announcements

 Submarine (SLTE) trials and announcements are not included in the graphs above.
 For comparison, the chart below plots 5th generation and 3rd generation speed and distance for SLTE trials and commercial announcements.
+3rd generation solutions are shown with red squares.
+5th generation solutions are shown with blue triangles.

 Sign up for our free newsletter for more details on 5th generation and other coherent optical technology deployment and status.